-At first glance, the amendments to the Hungarian Asylum Law do not raise issues related to the principle of non-refoulment.
-As mentioned in the previous subchapter, based on the amendments, all asylum seekers must submit their applications in transit zones at the Hungarian-Serbian border, where they will be detained for the duration of the asylum procedure.
-On 9 March 2016, as the 'crisis situation' was extended to the entire territory of Hungary, persons apprehended irregularly, even if they express their intention to claim asylum, will be removed from anywhere in the country through the gate of the facility at the border, where they can apply for asylum in the transit zones.1077
+Hungarian-Serbian border, where they will be detained for the duration of the asylum procedure.
+On 9 March 2016, as the 'crisis situation' was extended to the entire territory of Hungary, persons apprehended irregularly, even if they express their intention to claim asylum, will be removed from anywhere in the country through the gate of the facility at the border, where they can apply for asylum in the transit zones.
+963

-As a result of the amendment associated with the concept of the safe third country rule, which according to the government applies to Serbia, it is recognized that not only access to the asylum procedure but also the refugee status determination is a complex process in Hungary.
+As a result of the amendment associated with the concept of the safe third country rule, which according to the government applies to Serbia, it is recognized that not only access to the asylum procedure, but also the Refugee status determination is a complex process in Hungary.
 The following were major changes: First, the time limit for asylum authorities to issue an asylum decision has been shortened.
-Accelerated procedures must be completed in fifteen calendar days rather than thirty, and an appeal must be submitted within three days.
-1078 Second, denying the suspensive effect of any appeal in most accelerated procedures and with respect to ineligible applications, with the exception of the application of the safe third country rule, which means that, in a large number of cases, persons could be removed from the country before the first judicial review even begins.
-1079 What happens if an asylum claim is rejected at the Hungarian- Serbian Border?
+Accelerated procedures must be completed in fifteen calendar days, rather than thirty, and an appeal must be submitted within three days.
+964 Second, denying the suspensive effect of any appeal in most accelerated procedures and with respect to ineligible applications, with the exception of the application of the safe third country rule, which means that in a large number of cases, persons could be removed from the country before the first judicial review even begins.
+965 What happens if an asylum claim is rejected at the Hungarian- Serbian Border?